pflanze/xmlhub-indexer/README.md

 ## Help

-You can get formatted documentation for this program and all of its dependencies except for the standard library (which is at [standard library docs](https://doc.rust-lang.org/std/) instead) via running `cargo doc --open`.
-(You can also use the IDE functionality to see a function's docs, or follow from a function call to the function's source code.)
+You can get formatted documentation for the libraries this program uses except for the standard library (which is at [standard library docs](https://doc.rust-lang.org/std/) instead) via running `cargo doc --open` (which should open your web browser, alternatively find the generated html files in `target/doc/`).

+You can also use the IDE functionality to see a function's docs, or follow from a function call to the function's source code.

 The original author of this program, Christian Jaeger
 <ch@christianjaeger.ch>, is happy to help if you have questions.